 Continuous integration and continuous delivery (CI/CD) are the gravitational fields around which the modern DevOps workflow orbits.
 Organizations that want to build cost-effective, relatively bug-free code at high-velocity need to embrace CI/CD pipelines as a vital architecture of their software delivery system.

-Before CI/CD pipelines became popular, code changes were introduced manually into production systems through ad hoc workflows, often without standardized testing.
-Fortunately, I have lived to tell the harrowing tales of working in software environments that lack these vital processes.
+Before continuous integration and continuous delivery pipelines became popular, code changes were introduced manually into production systems through ad hoc workflows, often without standardized testing.
+Fortunately, I have lived to tell the harrowing tales of working in software testing environments that lack these vital processes.

-Conversely, I have seen first-hand how a CI/CD process provides an effective framework for delivering quality software with speed and reliability.
+Conversely, I have seen first-hand how a CI/CD process provides an effective framework for delivering quality software quickly and reliably.

 Through the lens of my work experience, I’ll explain what constitutes a CI/CD pipeline, how it works, and why software engineering teams have practically and philosophically embraced it along with other tenets such as the Agile testing methodology.

-A CI/CD pipeline is a transparent, automated, and reliable process for software development and delivery.
-A CI/CD delivery pipeline consists of two distinct components: continuous integration and continuous delivery, which together, facilitate an agile DevOps workflow.
+A CI/CD pipeline is a transparent, automated, and reliable software development and delivery process.
+A CI/CD delivery pipeline consists of two distinct components: continuous integration and continuous delivery, which together facilitate an agile DevOps workflow.

 Both components rely heavily on automation to reduce errors and ensure high-quality software engineering by eliminating arduous manual processes.
 So, fundamentally, a CI/CD pipeline provides a series of steps for automated software delivery.